Sally Smith

 Biography

-Professor Sally Smith MA MSc DBA FBCS PFHEA is the Dean of School of Computing at Edinburgh Napier University.
-Sally has an MA (Hons) in Mathematics from Aberdeen University, Scotland, an MSc in Computer Science from City University, London and a DBA from Edinburgh Napier University.
-Sally is a Principal Fellow of the Higher Education Academy and a fellow of the British Computer Society.
+Sally is Head of Graduate Apprenticeships and Skills Development at Edinburgh Napier.
+She has an MA (Hons) in Mathematics from Aberdeen University, Scotland, an MSc in Computer Science from City University, London and a DBA from Edinburgh Napier University.
+Sally is a Principal Fellow of the Higher Education Academy.
 She has previously worked in the telecommunications and aerospace industries in the UK and Europe.

-Sally’s research and teaching interests combine mobile and pervasive computing with research into the impact of work placements, student/ professional identity and apprenticeships.
+Previously, Sally was Dean of Computing 2008-2020.
 Between 2011 and 2018 she was on the committee of the UK Council of Professors and Heads of Computing, serving as Chair between 2014 and 2016.

 News